Pearl Harbor Kai Elementary School

 At Pearl Harbor Kai, we offer an extensive array of programs designed to support student achievement.
 If you suspect your child has a learning or emotional problem, please contact our Student Services Coordinator (SSC) at ext.
 237. The SSC will work with you to find the supports or accommodations your child needs to be successful in school.

-PSAP (Primary School Adjustment Program) helps children in grades K-3 who are experiencing transition problems (e.g., moving, deployment, attending school, etc.).
+PSAP (Primary School Adjustment Project) helps children in grades K-3 who are experiencing transition problems (e.g., moving, deployment, attending school, etc.).
 Please contact the school counselors for information on this program.

 Our counselors work with students, parents, and teachers.
 They meet with students individually, in small groups, or for classroom activities.
 Parents and teachers can make referrals to the counselors.